DiogoNeves/mlx-gpt/README.md

 | --- | --- |

 ## 🚀 Getting Started
+I tried to stay as close as possible to the original material, so that it's easy to follow.
 I recommend watching the walkthrough if you haven't yet!

 ### Instalation